 Tonsil stones are irregularly-shaped, whitish-yellow, very foul-smelling globs of calcium, collagen, mucus and bacteria that get caught in the back of the throat.
 They occasionally become dislodged and may be coughed up.

-Tonsil stones can in rare cases become as large as a pea, but are normally a lot smaller.
-They do not do any harm, nor do they mean that there is anything wrong with you.
+Tonsil stones do not do any harm, nor do they mean that there is anything wrong with you.
 They are simply a slight nuisance, often causing bad breath.

 The precise causes of and mechanisms behind tonsil stones are not yet fully understood.

-Many small tonsil stones do not cause obvious symptoms.
+Many small tonsil stones do not cause obvious symptoms, and even larger stones may go unnoticed.
 Apart from coughing up the small, soft, smelly lumps, other possible symptoms include a metallic taste, throat closing or tightening, coughing fits, or choking.